awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

 FireLens for Amazon ECS enables you to use task definition parameters to route logs to an AWS service or AWS Partner Network \(APN\) destination for log storage and analytics\.
 FireLens works with [Fluentd](https://www.fluentd.org/) and [Fluent Bit](https://fluentbit.io/)\.
 We provide the AWS for Fluent Bit image or you can use your own Fluentd or Fluent Bit image\.

 Creating Amazon ECS task definitions with a FireLens configuration is supported using the AWS SDKs, AWS CLI, and AWS Management Console\.
-When using the AWS Management Console to register a new task definition, you must use the **Configure via JSON** option\.

-Several example task definitions are provided

 ## Considerations<a name="firelens-considerations"></a>